 Write-back Flash cache

-Feature promoted for write intensive database to offer performance in Exadata but isn’t as successful.
+Feature promoted for write-intensive database to offer performance in Exadata but isn’t as successful.
 Isolate these objects and build onto a managed disk solution on Ultra disk or on ANF.

 IO Resource Management, (IORM)